 Remedy the Winter Blahs with a Central Jersey Culture Cure

 Here's a tonic for the long winter ahead: a generous dose of Central New Jersey's arts and culture offerings.
-Refresh yourself with vibrant performances, eclectic dining and shopping, and cozy getaways in three unique destinations.
+Refresh yourself with vibrant performances, eclectic dining and shopping with cozy getaways in three unique destinations.
 This seasonal pick-me-up from New Jersey Travel & Tourism comes just in time for planning a spontaneous winter escape.

 Winter Stages in Historic New Brunswick

-For pre-theater dining, savor seasonally inspired cuisine at Frog and the Peach, fine Italian dining at Due Mari and Catherine Lombardi Restaurant or casual fare at Stuff Yer Face.
+For pre-theater dining, savor seasonally inspired cuisine at Frog and the Peach (reservations recommended), fine Italian dining at Catherine Lombardi (reservations suggested) or casual fare at Stuff Yer Face.
 This New Brunswick stromboli institution is located on the Rutgers University campus, where you can watch an opera, classical music or dance performance at the Mason Gross Performing Arts Center or view the permanent galleries and special exhibitions at Zimmerli Art Museum, which offers free admission to the public.
 With the money you saved, treat yourself to an overnight stay with accommodations in The Heldrich or the Hyatt Regency New Brunswick, both ideally located in downtown New Brunswick.

 Seasonal Openings in Ivy-Covered Princeton

-On campus, don't miss the diverse exhibits at the Princeton University Art Museum, ranging from ancient relics to contemporary art, collected from all over the world.
-Best of all, the museum is free to the public.
-Or see what's happening at the brand-new Lewis Center for the Arts.
-It presents over 100 public performances, exhibitions, readings, film screenings and lectures annually.
-(Many are also free!)
-Use your spare change to help finance an overnight getaway.
+On campus, see what's happening at the Lewis Center for the Arts.
+It presents numerous public performances, exhibitions, readings, film screenings and lectures annually (many are free!).
+Use your savings to help finance an overnight getaway.
 Enjoy the contemporary setting at the Hyatt Regency Princeton, also home of Catch a Rising Star comedy club.
 Or stay at the quaint Nassau Inn, a landmark in the heart of Palmer Square, Princeton’s charming shopping and dining district.